guru-apr21/Learn-SQL/README.md

 ## JSON Type

 Javascript object notation is actually a lightwieght format for storing and transferring data over the internet.
 It is used heavily in web and mobile applications.

+# Designing Databases

+## Data Modelling

+Data modelling is the process of creating a model for the data that we want to store in a database.
+It invloves four steps.

+* Understand the requirements
+* Build a conceptual model
+* Build a logical model -  an abstract data model that is independent of database technology.
+* Build a physical model